GiggInnovations/gigg-knowledge-base/gpt_boards.md

 # Boards Overview

 Boards are collections of curated posts pinned from the inbox.
 They can be used to display media on a website or cast content to a screen.
+Takes place in GIgg.

 ## Key Features